Artboomy/japanese-vocabulary-extractor/README.md

 It allows you to automatically add the english definitions of each word to the CSV, as well as furigana if desired.
 It also allows creating individual CSVs for each file/volume and creates another large CSV with all vocab divided by file/volume (useful for Bunpro Sections).

-The resulting CSV can be imported to Anki (if you add the english definitions) or Bunpro.
+The resulting CSV can be imported to Anki or Bunpro.

 *You may of course **share/upload** any lists created with this tool, but please leave a link to this repository whenever you do so other people can use it as well!*